-DESIGN PRINCIPLE PROJECT PRIORITY CAPITAL ISSUES + IMPACTS POTENTIAL FUNDING SOURCES MANA larina Services Pier Improvement + Shoreline Protection MEDIUM COSTS \$2,500,000 the recommendations of the Baird Report (2011), see Appendix 2 for details.
+DESIGN PRINCIPLE PROJECT PRIORITY LEVEL CAPITAL COSTS ISSUES + IMPACTS POTENTIAL FUNDING SOURCES MANA arina Services Pier Improvement + Shoreline Protection MEDIUM \$2,500,000 the recommendations of the Baird Report (2011), see Appendix 2 for details.
 These costs may be reduced if the length of the pier / breakwater can be shortened - but is dependent on the size of marina anticipated.
 Funding from senior levels of government is required to carry out this major project to achieve economic development and community enhancement objectives.
-Funding sources may include FEDNOR / NOHFC / Trillium. • Enhai requi maint ce M and Marina Docking + Improvements (also includes rest nodes, shade structures and benches) MEDIUM \$915,000 Precise number of boat slips to be determined based on market analysis by private operator.
-Marina area capacity may accommodate twice the former number of slips if warranted. • Private Partnership (for marina development and operations). • Marir new j Enhan Facilities Boat Launch Improvements MEDIUM \$100,000 Parking for vehicles and trailers will be required within the downtown waterfront study area. (e.g., at north end of First Street).
+Funding sources may include FEDNOR / NOHFC / Trillium. • Enhai requi main Enhance M Facilities and Marina Docking + Improvements (also includes rest nodes, shade structures and benches) MEDIUM \$915,000 Precise number of boat slips to be determined based on market analysis by private operator.
+Marina area capacity may accommodate twice the former number of slips if warranted.
+Private Partnership (for marina development and operations). • Marir new Enho Faciliti Boat Launch Improvements MEDIUM \$100,000 Parking for vehicles and trailers will be required within the downtown waterfront study area. (e.g., at north end of First Street).
 Ensure required vehicle turning movements are provided as part of design.
 Coordinate this project with the construction of the pier and shoreline improvements as one project.
 Senior government funding is required from FEDNOR / NOHFC / Trillium.
-Addit requi Ramp acces Beach Improvements and Naturalization at Centennial Park MEDIUM \$57,000 Cost of sheet pile removal, re-grading and sand replenishment may be accomplished by municipal forces.
+Addit requi Ramp acces Provide Multi-Use Recreational Facilities Beach Improvements and Naturalization at Centennial Park MEDIUM \$57,000 Requires partial sheet pile removal, re-grading, sand replenishment on expanded beach surface and replanting of native species in naturalized areas.
+Bark accumulation on beach is ongoing, and can only be cleaned up as necessary.
+Any long-term solutions for this are not considered ecologically feasible at present.
+Cost of sheet pile removal, re-grading and sand replenishment may be accomplished by municipal forces.
 Planting may be a community involvement project.
-Consider bark clean-up as an annual maintenance and operational task. • Sand sourc for su lti-Use Facilities Play Area Improvements at Centennial Park LOW \$225,000 • Since the existing play structure is quite popular, enhancements to the play area are a longer term project. • This is an ideal project for a community based fundraising effort that may also include service club involvement and /or sponsorships. • Requ Provide Multi-Use Recreational Faciliti Water Play Area (Splash Pad) at Centennial Park HIGH \$285,000 Alternative water treatment methods may be considered to minimize strain on sewage lagoon.
+Consider bark clean-up as an annual maintenance and operational task. • Sand sourc for su Play Area Improvements at Centennial Park LOW \$225,000 • Since the existing play structure is quite popular, enhancements to the play area are a longer term project. • This is an ideal project for a community based fundraising effort that may also include service club involvement and /or sponsorships. • Requi Water Play Area (Splash Pad) at Centennial Park HIGH \$285,000 Alternative water treatment methods may be considered to minimize strain on sewage lagoon.
 Options: waste water may be re-used for irrigation, or water quality treatment on-site using natural systems (e.g., wetland). • This is an ideal project for a community based fundraising effort that will require additional funding from senior levels of government to support community wide economic development and quality of life objectives. • Enhai hiring conce Beach Volleyball Area MEDIUM Included in Beach Improvements Consider removable net costs as a recreation department operational cost.
-Potential to partner with a beach volleyball club (existing or future). • Requ of ne Other Centennial Park Improvements MEDIUM \$490,000 • This includes all park walkways, specialty paving, gazebo, naturalized plantings, trees, facility building upgrades, viewing platform, site furniture, ramp improvements, and stair and railing improvements.
+Potential to partner with a beach volleyball club (existing or future). • Requiof net Other Centennial Park Improvements MEDIUM \$490,000 This includes all park walkways, specialty paving, gazebo, naturalized plantings, trees, facility building upgrades, viewing platform, site furniture, ramp improvements, and stair and railing improvements.
 Assistance will be required.
 Small sponsorship opportunities exist (i.e., memorial bench, tree, gazebo, etc.). • Requ